Phone toll-free at 1-888-433-1011

 Why do I need to attest my marriage certificate?

 It is important to note that there are some situations where you won’t need to attest your marriage certificate before using it in another country.
-Check with whoever you are sending your marriage certificate to.
+Check with the recipient to whom you will be sending your marriage certificate.
 They will be able to tell you whether they will accept a marriage certificate that has not been attested.

 Are there other names for the attestation process?

 There are a number of different terms that are commonly used to describe the document attestation process.
-In Canada, the official name for the document attestation process is “document authentication and legalization”.
-The term “apostille” is also frequently used.
-So if you have been told that you need to attest or apostille your Canadian marriage certificate, what you actually be doing is authenticating and legalizing your certificate.
+In Canada, the official name for the document attestation process is “apostille” or “document authentication and legalization”.
+So if you have been told that you need to attest or your Canadian marriage certificate, what you actually be doing is obtaining an apostille, or authenticating and legalizing your certificate.

 How do I attest a marriage certificate?

-The Canadian attestation process (document authentication & legalization) has three steps.
+The Canadian attestation process may consist of multiple steps.
 The first step involves preparing your marriage certificate for processing.
-This may involve making a Certified True Copy of your certificate and providing required supporting documents.
+This may involve ordering a new certificate, obtaining a translation of your certificate, and providing required supporting documents.

-The second step involves having your marriage certificate authenticated at Global Affairs Canada in Ottawa.
-They will confirm that your marriage certificate is legitimate and when satisfied, will place a large red stamp directly on your certificate.
-Your marriage certificate is now authenticated and ready for the final step.
+The second step involves having your marriage certificate apostilled by a Canadian apostille office.
+They will confirm that your marriage certificate is legitimate and issued by the correct authority, then will place a certificate of apostille on the document.
+Your marriage certificate is now apostilled and ready to use in any apostille country.

-The third and final step involves having your marriage certificate legalized at the embassy or consulate of the country to which you are submitting your certificate.
-The consular staff will confirm that your marriage certificate has been authenticated by Global Affairs Canada and that it meets their specific requirements.
+The third and final step, if needed, involves having your marriage certificate legalized at the embassy or consulate of the country to which you are submitting your certificate.
+This step only applies if the document is destined for a country that is not a member of the Hague Apostille Convention.
+The consular staff will confirm that your marriage certificate has been apostilled and that it meets their specific requirements.
 When satisfied, they will place a sticker or stamp directly on your certificate.
 Your marriage certificate is now legalized.

 How can I get more information?